oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 All is not lost, you can create the information easily

-- Run the following command, using the external IP address you used above
+- Run the following command, using the external IP address you used above (just the ip address is needed)

-  - `bash create-test-data.sh <external ip>`
+  - `bash create-test-data.sh <External ip>`

 ```
     Service IP address is 130.61.11.184